Autism Spectrum Disorder

 Understanding Your Child's Diagnosis

 We know that a new diagnosis of autism can be emotionally challenging for any family.
 That's why we're here to help.
 AUsome Sauce was created with the goal of bringing you comfort, in knowing that you and your child are not alone.
 It's our mission to help you navigate this journey, whether you're new to it or have been on it before.
-We're here to bring you connection, resources, and endless support.
+We're here to bring you connections, resources, and endless support.